wandyezj/wandyezj.github.io/docs/_drafts/story-game-cocktails-revised.md

 ## Guests

+We will first create guests and then pick these characters to play.

-Create a list of character concepts.
-People who might be invited, might show up, or might be at the party.
+Create a list of guest.
+Guests who might be invited, might show up, or might be at the party.

-Everyone, in any order, add one character concept of someone who might be at the party.
+Everyone, in any order, add one guest who might be at the party.
 Do it again.
+Give each guest a name and a one line description.

+do names after creating characters

-## Create your character
+### Create your character

-Create the character concept you will play at the party.
+Create the character you will play at the party.

+It's ok to take the chracters and the host.

 Describe their concept, looks, name, age, and pronouns.

 When you are done, share your character with everyone else though a brief vignette of your character finding out about the party.
 How does your character find out about the party?
 Where are they?
 How do they feel about the party?

-### Bonds
+#### Bonds

 Once everyone has shared their character, create bonds with the characters on your left and right.